 "Those are talented skill guys," said Galyon.
-"We've just got to get them playing hard and selling out for each other." reps behind them are J.D. as starters," he added.
-Kandell, Mikey Nevins and Cv Ruth.
+"We've just got to get them playing hard and selling out for each other."

+reps behind them are J.D. as starters," he added.
+Kandell, Mikey Nevins and nately, will be a lot of the The team's strength is its same guys," said Galyon.
+The D-line will include

 Chandler Mullins will be the Eagles' starting center.
-Across the line will be Jacob Doster, Taylor Hickman ett High in Jonesborough (6-2, 235), Buzz King (6-3, What is the Vols' ceiling in 2018?
+Across the line will be Jacob Doster, Taylor Hickman ett High in Jonesborough (6-2, 235), Buzz King (6-3,